umbraco/UmbracoDocs/Umbraco-Heartcore/sso-guide.md

 Before verifying your user, make sure that you have the username and password ready.

-If you have saved your password in your browser, make sure to find it by following the following guides:
+If you have saved your password in your browser, make sure to find it by using the browser-specific guides:

 Chrome
 - https://support.google.com/chrome/answer/95606?hl=en&co=GENIE.Platform%3DDesktop